 The Kindergarten aims to support and build upon children’s holistic growth and be supportive in a sensitive and responsive way that dignifies their family’s culture, needs and abilities.

 We believe in the importance of promoting strong communication skills as this enriches social learning and awareness.
-Teachers and educators encourage children to use their home language as well as further developing competency in Standard Australian English to openly express their feelings and ideas while establishing and maintaining respectful, trusting relationships.
+Teachers and educators encourage children to develop their language skills in a variety of ways, including supporting their learning in more than one language, acknowledging that the early years is an optimal time for multiple language acquisition.

-Children need opportunities to practice and consolidate their skills in key learning areas including: language and literacy; creative and expressive arts; mathematics; science and social and emotional development and work towards learning outcomes as expressed in the Early Years Learning Framework (EYLF).
+Children thrive in an environment where they can practice and consolidate their skills in key learning areas including: language and literacy; creative and expressive arts; mathematics; science and social and emotional development and work towards learning outcomes as identified by educators in consultation with families.

-Strengths that emerge through creative play such as curiosity, cooperation, confidence, persistence and reflexivity are carefully acknowledged and celebrated so that they can become part of a child’s lifelong attitudes towards learning and being.
+Strengths that emerge through creative play such as curiosity, cooperation, confidence, persistence and reflexivity are carefully nurtured and supported so that they can become part of a child’s lifelong attitudes towards learning and being.